jackyzha0/jackyzha0.github.io/content/thoughts/Rhizome Research Log.md

 I think research logs tend to generally focus too much on what one did rather than what one felt.
 This log aspires to have a healthy mix of both.

 ## October
+### October 19th
+- Picked up *Seeing Like A State* again, it feels a lot more relevant to my research now for some reason
+	-  We can think of a [[thoughts/RDF|triple store]] as a distributed and fragmented SQL database, where instead of tables with rows and value, we have entities with attributes and values.
+		- Any application can declare new attributes or alias an attribute to a more common one
+		- The most important part is that applications that share attributes can automatically interoperate their data
+			- The harder question is how to build good indices so that when the number of triples grows really large, we still get fast queries
+			- I suspect there's a lot to learn from decades of SQL index/query optimizations
+			- Would like the syntax to borrow from GraphQL
+		- This type of 'decentralized' database means there is no canonical schema.
+You can't mistake the map for the territory because everyone has their own map and can't force others to view the 'truth' of the world through your map
+	- Forcing ourselves into schemas make it hard to innovate
+		- To make new things requires us to provide migration paths forward or just accept stagnation
+		- It inadvertently shapes what people build -- leads to easily legible/classifiable applications (see: [[posts/digital-identity|post on digital identity and legibility]])
+		- It is treading outside the map that gives us innovation
+	- This would give us contextual data for app specific data
+		- We can see this as analogous to context dependent personalities (again, [[posts/context-collapse|context collapse]] bad)
+- Spent a lot of time trying to optimize `bft-json-crdt` to squeeze more performance out of the base list CRDT but to no avail
+	- Realizing this was kind of a waste of time as I was just using this is a proof-of-concept
+	- Especially if I want to focus on something that's more like a [[thoughts/RDF|triple store]], a list is kind of useless lol
+	- Going to focus more on the [[thoughts/Byzantine Faults|BFT]] and JSON-aspects of this project

 ### October 12th
 - Ok well... it's been 3 weeks since I last wrote an update.
 School has been busy!
 - I got really stuck with Rhizome work so I took a week and a bit off to work on [Tabspace](https://github.com/jackyzha0/tabspace) and launched it.
 It felt good to launch something and 'unstick myself'